Privacy statement

 Right of access

-You have the right to request a copy of your personal data that we hold and information about our use of it.
-If you exercise this right, you will receive an e-mail from us with this information and data.
+You have the right to request a copy of the personal data we hold about you.
+If you exercise this right, you will receive an e-mail from us with this data and information about our use of this data.

 Right to rectification

-We take steps to ensure that the personal data we hold about you is accurate and complete.
-You can request that we update or amend your personal data.
+We take measures to ensure that the personal data we have about you is accurate and complete.
+If we have processed personal data that is incorrect, you can request us digitally or in writing to update or adjust your personal data.

 Right to erasure

-You have the right to request that we delete your personal data, for example when we no longer need your personal data for the purposes mentioned above.
-However, such a request will have to be weighed against other factors.
-For example, we may be under a legal obligation to retain your personal data.
+You have the right to request that we erase your personal data, for example when we no longer need your personal data for the above purposes.
+However, such a request will be weighed against other factors.
+For example, there may be a legal obligation for us to retain your personal data.

 Right to restriction of processing

-You have the right to request that we restrict the processing of your personal data, for example if you believe that the personal data is inaccurate.
-The restriction then applies for the duration that we check the accuracy.
-You can also request restriction if you believe that we no longer need your personal data for the above purposes and you object to the processing or if you would like us to hold your data in your interest.
+You have the right to request that we restrict the processing of your personal data, for example if you think the personal data is incorrect.
+The restriction then applies for the duration that we check the accuracy of your data.
+You can also request restriction if you think that we no longer need your personal data for the above purposes and you object to the processing or if you want us to keep your data in your interest.
 We will inform you before any restriction of processing is lifted.

 Right to object

 You have the right to object to the processing of personal data based on our legitimate interest.
-Unless we have a compelling legitimate ground for the processing, we will no longer process your personal data on the basis of this legal basis if you object.
+If you object, we will no longer process your personal data on the basis of this legal basis, unless we have a compelling, legitimate ground for the processing.

-Right to data portability and right to a human view
+Right to data portability and right to human gaze

-The GDPR also grants data subjects the right to data portability (the right 'to have data transferred') and the right to a human view when using automated individual decision-making.
+The GDPR also grants data subjects the right to data portability (the right 'to have data transferred') and the right to human gaze when using automated individual decision-making.

 Automated decision-making involves using personal data to reach a decision without human intervention.
 The personal data is processed automatically.
-The right to a human gaze in automated individual decision-making does not apply, because StiPP does not make decisions about data subjects based on automated decision-making.
+The right to human gaze in automated individual decision-making does not apply, because StiPP does not make decisions about you (or others) based on automated decision-making.

 StiPP